Create a Website Account - Manage notification subscriptions, save form progress and more.

 Non-Resident Library card fees:

-The BookMyne app is being phased out and no longer receives updates.
+The BookMyne app has been phased out.
 Our online catalog is now mobile friendly and can be used to check your account, renew books, and put books on hold.

 As of July 1, 2021 our library is fine free.
 This means that we do not charge overdue fines for items returned late.
 Any item kept 28 days after the final due date is declared lost and the patron will be responsible for the replacement cost.
 If the book is returned after being declared lost, the charges will be removed.

 Please do not tape any books or pages.
 The library uses special glue to fix ripped, torn or loose pages and covers.
 Tape is actually bad for the paper the books are printed on.
 So, if you accidentally rip a page or find a torn or loose page, please gather the pieces and let a librarian know about the damage when you bring the item back.

 Yes, we have wi-fi!
 You need to review and agree to the terms and conditions to gain access.
 Wireless printing is now available by going to printeron.net/afcl/lib

 Internet computers are available in the open area next to the reference desk on the 2nd floor.
 American Fork Library cardholders may use the internet at no charge for one 1-hour session.
 Individual circumstances such as taking an exam, job search, etch. may allow for an extension of session time for American Fork cardholders.
 Non-cardholders will be charged $1.00 per 1-hour session.
 Black & white prints are $0.10 per page, color prints are $0.25 per page.
 Prints are paid for and retrieved from the 2nd floor Pay Station.
 Computer use is on a first-come, first-served basis.